Conference Questions

 If you have any questions about accessibility, don't hesitate to contact us at bootcamp@capacityinteractive.com.

-If you've been considering becoming a CI client, maybe now is the time!
+If you've been considering becoming a Capacity client, maybe now is the time!
 Check out our services.

-A: Digital Marketing Boot Camp for the Arts was started in 2011 by CI’s founder, Erik Gensler.
+• A: Capacity Boot Camp was started in 2011 by Capacity’s founder, Erik Gensler.
 It was born of a need for arts marketers to learn about and focus 100% on digital transformation at time when the digital landscape was changing at a pace so rapid it was leaving arts organizations behind.

 The first Boot Camp conference had just 50 attendees and kicked off at Baryshnikov Arts Center with a surprise keynote by the father of permission marketing, Seth Godin.
 Boot Camp was created to level up marketers and respond to the most pressing changes in the digital realm, and has done so every year since in new ways, all while growing astronomically in scope, size, and focus.